Syria, Iran, Sudan, remain on the list of state sponsors of terrorism.

 In a video statement, Chief Thomas Jackson said he was “truly sorry for the loss of your son.
 I’m also sorry that it took so long to remove Michael from the street.”
 He also apologized to peaceful protestors who demonstrated after Brown was shot by Officer Darren Wilson on Aug.
 9.

-Updating: At least 10,857 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.
+At least 11,079 people have died from an outbreak of Ebola in West Africa, according to the World Health Organization.

 President Obama will be briefed on the Ebola outbreak on Tuesday at the Centers for Disease Control and Prevention.
 The president is ordering 3,000 military personnel to West Africa to help with the crisis.